oliverphilcox/PolyBin3D/README.md

 - `pspec`: Binned power spectra
 - `bspec`: Binned bispectra

-The basic usage is the following:
+The basic usage of the power spectrum class is the following:
 ```
 # Import code
 import PolyBin3D as pb